Amoreira Loft

 A neighbourhood restaurant, completely converted into a modern two-bedroom loft.

-A traditional Portuguese tasca — wood-panelled walls, a tiled bar counter, a tobacco machine by the door, and a commercial kitchen in the back.
-No residential layout, no bedrooms, no home plumbing.
+A traditional Portuguese tasca — wood-panelled walls, a tiled bar counter, and a commercial kitchen in the back.
+No bedrooms, no home plumbing.
 Just tables, chairs, and Sagres on tap.

 Every wall, floor, ceiling, pipe, and wire was removed.
 The commercial kitchen, the bar, the public bathrooms — all demolished.
-What remained was a raw shell and the opportunity to start from zero.
+What remained was a raw shell and the chance to start from zero.

-The restaurant's main dining room became a single open living space — kitchen, dining, and lounge flowing into each other under high wood-panelled ceilings.
-Exposed brick on one wall, a custom wood-slat room divider, and black steel-frame glass doors connecting to the bedrooms.
+The restaurant's dining room became a single open space — kitchen, dining, and lounge under high wood-panelled ceilings.
+Exposed brick on one wall, a custom wood-slat divider, and black steel-frame glass doors connecting to the bedrooms.

 Where the restaurant's storage room once stood.
-Textured cement feature wall, pendant reading lights, mirrored wardrobes, and floor-to-ceiling glass doors that open directly onto the living area — creating a sense of space far beyond the room's footprint.
+Textured cement feature wall, pendant reading lights, mirrored wardrobes, and floor-to-ceiling glass doors that open onto the living area.

 Botanical wallpaper, macramé headboard, wood-panelled ceiling, and a sliding door onto the private terrace.
-A completely different character from the master — proof that two rooms in the same home can each tell their own story.
+A completely different character from the master.

-Built from scratch in a space that was previously the restaurant's public WC.
-Wood-effect tiles floor to ceiling, custom industrial-style vanity unit, walk-in rainfall shower, skylight above, and heated towel rail.
+Built from scratch where the restaurant's public WC used to be.
+Wood-effect tiles floor to ceiling, a custom industrial vanity, and a walk-in rainfall shower with a skylight above.

 The restaurant's old service entrance became a private outdoor dining area with Portuguese geometric tiles and space for four.